w3c/secure-payment-confirmation/scope.md

 ### Additional Considerations

-These use cases represent additional considerations, some of which (e.g., unenrollment) may be orthogonal to the primary flows above.
+These use cases represent additional considerations, some of which (e.g., unregistration) may be orthogonal to the primary flows above.

 #### Merchant as Relying Party